wasdennnoch/reddit-anti-gif-bot/README.md

 popular hosters already host mp4s themselves but if they don't provide alternative versions this bot uploads the gif to gfycat which then converts it to an mp4.

+This not only helps mobile users but in general users on monitored networks or even people like me who don't have fast enough internet to download the full 160MB during the 15 seconds of playing.
+Don't only think of yourself please, there are people out there who don't have a gigabit connection.

+### No webm?

+No, no webm.
+I don't download and convert the gifs but instead link to the mp4 versions already offered by the same hoster.
+The only website that hosts webms is gfycat but I don't want to upload every singe gif there or download, convert and upload them myself.

 ## How?